Spudwick/z80/README.md

 # z80

 Repository for all things related to z80 project.
+Makefile supports both windows and linux!